crow-maki/crowpack-expert/README.md

-# Crow's Baseline Modpack
+# Crow's Expert Modpack

-> a template modpack including optimization, storage, structure, and other general use mods.
+> an expert modpack for Minecraft 1.20.1